gshzn/kosync/README.md

 # KoSync

-Sync your ebooks to your Kobo with ease.
-Inspired by calibre-web.
+Allows readers to automatically send files to their Kobo eReaders